-Can I be seen at the Student Health Center if I do not have the College Student Health Insurance?
+Can I be seen at the Student Health Center if I do not have the university's Student Health Insurance?

 What does confidentiality mean?